DucksAndNetherwort/pilapse/README.md

 Simple timelapse recorder written in python for Raspberry Pi.

 ![image from pilapse](./SetupPics/00000000.jpg)
+Example image taken by pilapse.

 ![image of rig](./SetupPics/IMG_1232.jpeg)
+Image of our setup.

 **Note: this has only been tested with python3 on Raspberry Pi OS Bullseye, please use these versions.**